karl-rousseau/HybridTvViewer/README.md

 | *HbbTV*       | &lt;!DOCTYPE html PUBLIC "-//HbbTV//1.1.1//EN" "http://www.hbbtv.org/dtd/HbbTV-1.1.1.dtd" &gt; |
 | *BML*         | &lt;!DOCTYPE BML PUBLIC "+//ARIB STD-B24:1999//DTD BML Document//JA" "http://www.arib.or.jp/B24/DTD/BML_1_0.dtd" &gt; |

-In other cases, you can also manually click on the extension icon inside CHROME's bar to force the page to be interpreted as an Hybrid iDTV page. (this action is saved in local storage for further visits)
+In other cases, you can also manually click on the extension icon inside the browser's bar to show a popup then by clicking on a power icon button, you can force the page to be interpreted as an Hybrid iTV page. (this action is saved in local storage for further visits)

 ## Examples

-The purpose of this extension is mainly to validate the **MIT-xperts test suite** under CHROME.
+The purpose of this extension is mainly to validate the **MIT-xperts test suite** under CHROME and FIREFOX.
 Here are some example URL that have been extracted from various sources:

 | Name          | Source | URL |